WorldBrain/storex-docs/docs/storex-hub/guides/plugin-dev-guide/README.md

 With these steps, you manually specified another database directory and plugins directory.
 These things ensure you can safely develop your apps without messing up important data in your main StorexHub, and can isolate the development environment of different apps you may be writing.

-Your DB location on disk in StorexHub's folder.
+Your DB location on disk in the folder you've specified with DB_PATH.
 You can use a separate one for each app you're developing, so you have isolated environments.
 This way your data is preserved between restarts and if you have an external application that stores the access token, you can re-use that access token.
 If you run Storex Hub in memory, it will forget those access token, so you also need to forget it and recreate your app from your external application.
 To run Storex Hub in memory, just omit the DB_PATH.

 ## 2. Understanding the structure of StorexHub Plugins